jduldulaov2/MATA.Technologies.Jake.Duldulao.Test.Weather.Application/README.md

 Navigate to https://localhost:5001.
 The application will automatically reload if you change any of the source files.

 Start in the `.\src\Application\` folder.

+## ✅ Demo Application

+**"You can check the test application at this link: http://www.weather.somee.com/

+Note: This is hosted on a free service, so it may be temporarily disabled by the hosting provider."**